zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

 Let's move on to the second area of disagreement: comments.
+In my opinion, the *Clean Code* approach to commenting results in code with inadequate documentation, which increases the cost of software development.
+I'm sure you disagree, so let's discuss.

 Here is what *Clean Code* says about comments (page 54):

 > The proper use of comments is to compensate for our failure to express